KTH-SML/level_set_toolchain/README.md

 We first go through the setup and usage of the `MATLAB Level Set Toolbox` and then introduce our `Python wrapper` with examples.

 ### MATLAB - Computing reachable sets
-For detailed documentation about boundary conditions, general notation and usage of the MATLAB toolbox, please refer to [Documentation of MATLAB Toolbox](https://www.cs.ubc.ca/~mitchell/ToolboxLS/toolboxLS-1.1.pdf).
+For detailed documentation about boundary conditions, general notation and usage of the MATLAB toolbox, please refer to the [documentation of MATLAB Toolbox](https://www.cs.ubc.ca/~mitchell/ToolboxLS/toolboxLS-1.1.pdf).

 Currently, the most stable toolbox for computing solutions to the HJI inequality